Categories: Content Marketing

 Most of these reviews differentiate the product based on the number of encryption layers, ease of use, and the availability of premium features for macOS, iOS, Android, and Chrome OS.

 Though LastPass is still a good deal, its overall reputation has not completely regained.
-Therefore, people who are looking for the best password manager for Apple, a good password manager for iPhone, or just a trustworthy solution usually end up choosing 1Password.
+Therefore, people looking for the best password manager for Apple, a good password manager for iPhone, or just a trustworthy solution usually choose 1Password.

-Users are still abandoning LastPass due to the tiredness of its bad reputation, while 1Password is the most trusted by the public and recommended by experts.
+Users are still abandoning LastPass due to the lingering effects of its bad reputation, while 1Password is the most trusted by the public and recommended by experts.

 1Password vs LastPass for Different Users